- Changes to Fees

-Course selection information for the 2020 Summer Session will be available in mid-March, with course selection beginning March 28.
-The 2020 Fall Session and the 2021 Winter Session course list will be available in July on the Office of the Registrar and Student Services' website, with course selection beginning approximately a week after release of the course timetable.
+Course selection information for the 2023 Summer Session was available in mid-March 2023, with course selection beginning March 22, 2023.
+The 2023 Fall Session and the 2024 Winter Session course list will be available July 12, 2023 on the Registrar's Office and Student Experience (ROSE) website, with course selection beginning approximately a week after release of the course timetable.

 Students should select courses as early as possible by using the web service on ACORN.

-- For courses which require the instructor's approval or which are extra to your program of study, return the completed course Add/Drop Form to the Office of the Registrar and Student Services, Registration Team.
+- For courses which require the instructor's approval or which are extra to your program of study, return the completed course Add/Drop Form to the Registrar's Office and Student Experience, Registration Team.

 - Course selection does not constitute official registration in programs or courses.
 Your tuition fees must be paid to complete the process.

 - If you are unable to get into the courses of your choice, you might consider attending the first class to speak to the instructor regarding possible enrollment in the course.